"Show us the Father...And He saith...he that hath seen Me hath seen the Father." (John 14:8–9)

 COMING IN THE CLOUDS OF HEAVEN

 Forty days later He was overshadowed again — this time by a small cloud as it received Him out of their sight.
 And then the whole dimension of the heavens became His covering.
 For ten days He was hidden from the view of all things earthly.
 Afterwards, the heavens released Him and He came in like manner that He went away — from heaven and in a cloud.
-This time the cloud that received Him was the one hundred and twenty in the upper room.
+This time the cloud that received Him the 120 at Pentecost.
 From there it grew into a much larger cloud.
 Three thousand were added on the day of Pentecost (Acts 2:41), five thousand at another time (Acts 4:4), and the clouds have not stopped growing.
 God has magnified His glory since that notable day.
 And now, there is a great cloud of witnesses who continually reveal Him, while they do their part in concealing Him.
 This cloud can be seen over the earth; but to unopened eyes, it is a dark cloud.

 Jesus told Caiaphas the high priest, "...HEREAFTER shall ye see the Son of man sitting on the right hand of power, and coming in THE CLOUDS of heaven" (Mat.
 26:64).
 Caiaphas has been dead many centuries, and Jesus has yet to appear in natural rain clouds.
 There is certainly no record of Him doing so, neither while Caiaphas lived, nor since.
 Some say it will be at the general resurrection when he (Caiaphas), and every eye, will see Jesus coming in the clouds of heaven — but we don't think so.
 The fact is, Caiaphas saw Him coming a long time ago — in the clouds of His many saints.